 There are three campsites within the general vicinity of this site, but there is only one in Àger: Càmping Bungalows de la Vall d’Àger, a beautiful campsite where you need to make a reservation in advance.

 If you do not want to camp in a bungalow nor a campsite, you could always do what I did and bring a tent, gear, and pitch a tent for the night in the area.
 I’m not sure on the legalities of pitching a tent wherever.
 I was only there for one night and it was perfect.

 There is the calm of the river nearby, the stars are absolutely immaculate, and the fog in the morning on the water is both ominous and enchanting.

-The entrance into the park in 5 euros, however, you can park outside of the entrance on the road and just begin your hike from there.
-I recommend completing the full hike within the park, as the view is unlike anything I have ever seen before, as you can see in my photos.
+The entrance into the park (when I went in 2015) was 5 euros, however, you can park outside of the entrance on the road and just begin your hike from there.
+I recommend completing the full hike within the park, as the view is unlike anything you have ever seen before.

 You can also check out the Parc Astronómic Montsec & Centre d’Obersvació de l’Univers to really get to know the stars.
 This observatory is just by the national park, and there are two options for tours: daytime and nighttime.
-The nocturnal tour is only two euros more expensive, and is completely worth it.
+The nocturnal tour was only two euros more expensive, and was completely worth it.

 What trips into nature have you taken from the city of Barcelona?